ammar-tanwar/bloglearnbay/posts/what-is-a-job-ready-capstone-project-and-why-is-it-important-in-ai-and-data-science-course.md

 Capstone Project Is What You Need To Stand Out From Other Applicants During Recruitment

 Data science is zestful and a never-ending profession.
-That is why many institutes and edtech offer AI and [Data science courses.](https://www.learnbay.co/data-science-course/advance-data-science-certification-courses/) The growth in online education occurred during the COVID pandemic.
+That is why many institutes and edtech offer AI and <a href="https://www.learnbay.co/data-science-course/advance-data-science-certification-courses/" target="_blank">Data science courses.</a>

+ The growth in online education occurred during the COVID pandemic.
 Everyone opts for online classes and lessons, even from schools to universities.
 So students lose their academic careers.

-About 80% of working professionals seek a   **job-ready data science and AI course** .
+About 80% of working professionals seek am **job-ready data science and AI course**.
 Every course now offers lucrative highlights, mainly lavishing certification tags.
 So this begins a debate in the minds of aspirants about where they enroll and complete the course.

 And this is where the **capstone project**  plays a vital role for data science and AI aspirants.

 A capstone project is like a crown on your analytics skills and learning.
 It gives data scientists and AI engineers the freedom to play with the tools and technology.
-And even showcase their skills to the recruiter while applying for a [ **job in data science** ](https://www.learnbay.co/data-science-course/different-jobs-opportunities-of-data-science/)[.](https://www.learnbay.co/data-science-course/different-jobs-opportunities-of-data-science/)
+And even showcase their skills to the recruiter while applying for a <a href="https://www.learnbay.co/data-science-course/different-jobs-opportunities-of-data-science/" target="_blank">job in data science</a>

 Recruiters usually offer an in-depth eye on your **capstone project** to know how valuable and usable  **data science**  **skills** and knowledge you own.
-So, enrolling in an AI and Data Science course that offers capstone projects is ideal and the first entry point toward a successful   **data science**  **career.**   As I told you earlier, it is a way to show your knowledge and skills in Data Science and [**Artificial Intelligence**](https://www.learnbay.co/artificial-intelligence-certification-course).
+So, enrolling in an AI and Data Science course that offers capstone projects is ideal and the first entry point toward a successful   **data science**  **career.**   As I told you earlier, it is a way to show your knowledge and skills in Data Science and <a href="https://www.learnbay.co/artificial-intelligence-certification-course" target="_blank">Artificial Intelligence</a>.
 Many courses offer projects but not a capstone project or capstone project certification.

 ## **What does the term "capstone project" refer to?**